Clan and Tribe Information Aug 22, 2019 20:10:48 GMT -6

 When a to-be reaches twelve moons, they will have a one-on-one session with the teller so it can be determined where their skills best suit the tribe.
 The teller then announces to the tribe where the to-be will be focussing their training and the to-be then becomes a fledgling of that rank.
 The new fledging focuses on training in their roll until they reach their eighteenth moon when they are then welcomed as a full Tribe member.

 Stone-guards are large, muscular cats who have high endurance, stamina, and tracking abilities.
 These cats guard the tribe from natural predators, threats from other cats, and manage the natural health of the island.
 This includes fighting against erosion, flooding, and storm damage.
+Similar to prey-hunters, some generations of stone-guards have been trained in specific areas by their families, such as protecting a particular herb and encouraging its growth or governing and taking care of an area on the island.
+Other guards take pride in sharpening their fighting skills and hunting down natural predators.
 While not trained hunters, stone-guards will also hunt for the tribe if necessary.

 The Head Stone-guard is typically an older, experienced stone-guard appointed by the Teller.
 Their duties include organizing tasks for the stone-guards, evaluating to-bes at their twelfth moon to gauge their final placement, receiving reports from the other stone-guards about the integrity of the island, and accompanying hunting patrols to protect them from wild predators or dangerous weather conditions.

 Prey-hunters are small, agile cats who are strong swimmers, excellent trackers, and quick on their feet.
 These cats hunt for the tribe and ensure that each mouth is fed and bellies are full.
 While there is no code that dictates who should be fed first, they will typically ensure the old, sick, kit-mothers, and kits are fed before distributing food to the rest of the tribe.
+Some prey-hunters come from long-lines of specialized hunting techniques, passed on by generation to generation, such as those who hunt rabbits or those who hunt birds out of the sky.
+If a certain type of prey is noticeably suffering on the island, their families are often consulted by the head prey-hunter and then worked with to encourage their numbers.
 While not trained fighters, they will fight to protect the tribe if needed.

 The Head Prey-hunter is typically an older, experienced prey-hunter appointed by the Teller.
 Their duties include organizing hunting patrols, evaluating to-bes at their twelfth moon to gauge their final placement, conserving food sources by dissuading hunting of a particular prey, and accompanying stone-guard patrols for the occasional big-game hunt, such as a bird of prey.